sdbell/brightlight-lab/README.md

 TODO:

-1) Remove background from sprite images using Gimp.

-2) Stitch sprite images together into one imager/spritesheet using Gimp.

-3) Complete Video Tutorial 9
+1) Find a way to rotate cropped images and implement

+2) Video 10